GRAND TOTALS for 1st Time Service

 1/2 - 1 hr

-Bringing a piano's mean tuning back up to the standard A440... what most pianos should be tuned to.
+Bringing a piano's mean tuning back up to the standard A440... the global pitch for in-tune pianos.
 Tuning a piano to itself can leave it dull rather than the brilliance that the piano can offer.
 Might take a piano a little time to settle in to the new overall tuning, requiring a follow-up visit for touch ups.

 Adjusting the tone quality, dynamic range, evenness from note to note, and balance from section to